exposit/katamoiran/_posts/2018-11-16-blogroll-in-jekyll.md

 <!--more-->

-So I write a post, run jekyll to refresh the blogroll and make sure everything there's no weird issues with the post, and then push it to github as usual.
+So I write a post, run jekyll to make sure everything compiles and that there's no weird issues with the post (something I'll do anyway), and then push it to github as usual.
+Running jekyll locally refreshes the blogroll's links.

 To use it yourself, put [xfeed.rb](https://github.com/exposit/katamoiran/blob/gh-pages/_plugins/xfeed.rb) in your _plugins directory, then work the code from [_includes/side_roll.html](https://github.com/exposit/katamoiran/blob/gh-pages/_includes/side_roll.html) into your layout in your preferred spot. or just include it as I've done on [_layouts/default.html](https://github.com/exposit/katamoiran/blob/gh-pages/_layouts/default.html).